kobs30/onomy-sdk/x/slashing/spec/07_tombstone.md

 > a new slashing period when a validator gets unjailed.

 The maximum number of slashing periods is the `len(UnbondingPeriod) / len(JailPeriod)`.
-The current defaults in Gaia for the `UnbondingPeriod` and `JailPeriod` are 3 weeks and 2 days, respectively.
+The current defaults in Ochain for the `UnbondingPeriod` and `JailPeriod` are 3 weeks and 2 days, respectively.
 This means there could potentially be up to 11 slashing periods concurrently being tracked per validator.
 If we set the `JailPeriod >= UnbondingPeriod`, we only have to track 1 slashing period (i.e not have to track slashing periods).